bus-strat-analytics/MSIN0093-syllabus/README.md

   - Pavlo Ulianiuk
   - Jingze Wang
   - Joe Myers

+Contact information for Module Leaders (and any Teaching Assistants if applicable) should be provided on the module’s [Moodle](https://moodle.ucl.ac.uk/course/view.php?id=30038) page.
+Module Leaders and Teaching Assistants may also provide details of any Office Hours they may offer or their other preferred methods of contact.

 When contacting members of staff by email, students should always
   - Ensure that they use their UCL email account,